In wake of the terror attack in Mumbai, India is renewing demands Pakistan

 effort to pressure Islamabad to take action to defuse the network on Pakistani

 soil that allegedly plans and carries out terrorist attacks against India.

 India's external affairs minister, speaking to reporters Tuesday, has given some details of the formal diplomatic note - known as a "

 demarche" - handed to Pakistan's top envoy here.

-Pranab Mukherjee says the document contains the names of about 20 individuals India has long wanted extradited from
+Pranab Mukherjee says the document contains the names of about 20 individuals India has long wanted extradited from Pakistan.

-who are settled in Pakistan and who are fugitives of Indian law," Mukherjee said.
+"The demarche asks the arrest and hand-over of those persons who are settled in Pakistan and who are fugitives of Indian law," Mukherjee said.

 List includes India's most wanted man